Prospects for Measuring $CP$-Violation in $B_s^0 \rightarrow \phi \mu^+\mu^-$ via Time-Dependent Angular Analysis: Realistic Projections using Pseudoexperiments

 Flavour-tagging at hadronic heavy-flavour experiments is usually implemented in two separate algorithms, a same-side (SS) and opposite-side (OS) tagger, see for example Refs.~\cite{LHCb-PAPER-2011-027,LHCb-PAPER-2015-056}.
 The same-side algorithm studies kaons produced in the hadronisation process, indicating the flavour of the \Bs meson at production.
 On the other hand, the opposite-side tagger relies on reconstructing the other \PB decay, inferring its flavour, and therefore the flavour of the signal \Bs at production.
 The flavour-tag decision is randomly sampled following a tagging efficiency, $\epsilon_{\rm tag}$ and mistag-probability, $\omega$.
 The tagging efficiency refers to the fraction of tagged candidates and the mistag-probability gives the number of wrongly tagged candidates relative to all tagged candidates.
 The values used are summarised in Table~\ref{tab:tagging-performance} and follow the general \lhcb performance observed in Run~1 and 2~\cite{LHCb:2025okz,Prouve:2024xgq,LHCb-PAPER-2011-027,LHCb-PAPER-2015-056}.
 With these numbers, the OS and SS taggers are each given an effective tagging power of approximately $\epsilon_{\rm eff} = \epsilon_{\rm tag} (1 - 2 \omega)^2 \approx 3\,\%$, leading to a combined tagging power at the $6\,\%$ level.
 As the mistag-probability usually declines with larger particle density, for our extrapolations we also explore larger mistag-probabilities, which lead to an effective tagging power at the $4\,\%$ level.

 As decay-time measurements rely on the determination of the \Bs decay-vertex, which is also typically used for candidate selection, the measured \Bs decay-time distribution is expected to be morphed and no longer exponential.
-This phenomenon is described in this work using an acceptance function which is multiplied to the PDF.
+This phenomenon is described in this work using an acceptance function which is multiplied by the normalised decay-rate.
 We derive a decay-time acceptance which closely resembles the acceptance in Ref.~\cite{LHCb-PAPER-2020-042} using an analytical function of the form

 where $A = 1.05$, $B = 13.3$, and $\delta_t=8.1\,\mathrm{ps}^{-1}$.
 This process is further explained in Appendix~\ref{app:time-acceptance}.
 Similar to the morphing of the decay-time acceptance, there can be detector effects or selection requirements which impact the acceptance of the helicity angles.
 Given that modelling these effects is non-trivial and would require very detector-specific assumptions, for this work, we assume a flat acceptance in the helicity angles.